venuJangili/movies-recommendation/README.md

 Context-Aware Improvements: Integrated sentiment analysis and contextual factors (e.g., weather, time of day) to refine recommendations.

-Performance Results & Next Steps
+Performance Results & Next Steps :

-Performance Evaluation
+Performance Evaluation :

-Metrics Used: RMSE (Root Mean Squared Error), Precision@K, Recall@K
+Metrics Used: RMSE (Root Mean Squared Error) is 1.267, Precision is 90, Recall is 100 and also confusion matrix is done.

 Results: The hybrid model showed the best results, balancing content-based and collaborative filtering.

+Next Steps :

+Improve recommendation diversity to avoid repetitive suggestions.

+Integrate real-time user feedback to refine recommendations dynamically.

+Expand dataset with streaming platform data (e.g., Netflix, Hulu, Disney+).

+Deploy as a web application with a user-friendly interface.